One-page vs. Multi-step Checkout: Which to Use When?

 Limit website analytics data collection

-Since there are no multiple steps in the one-page checkout process, it becomes difficult to track funnel data and see at what point customers quit the purchase process.
+Since there are no multiple steps in the one-page checkout, tracking funnel data becomes difficult.
+You can’t see where customers quit the purchase process.

-In the multi-step checkout process, the website analytics tool can track the customers through each step of the checkout process and know exactly at what stage customers leave the checkout process.
+In the multi-step checkout, website analytics can track customers through each step.
+You can know exactly at which stage they leave.
 But in the single-page checkout, analytics can’t give you this information.

 Although there are workarounds for this, they are more sophisticated and the data will be less reliable.